peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

-The larger value of the two objects.
+The larger value of the two numbers.

 ### Max